zhmcclient/python-zhmcclient/docs/intro.rst

 The zhmcclient package is supported in these environments:

-* Operating systems: Linux, Windows, OS-X
+* Operating systems: Linux, Windows (native, and with UNIX-like environments), OS-X

 * Python versions: 2.7, 3.4, and higher 3.x